ToshSun/CleaningDataProj/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

--classification information
+- classification information
---Subject: identification number for each subject from 1 to 30.
+- Subject: identification number for each subject from 1 to 30.
---Activity: 6 types of activities each subject performed.
+- Activity: 6 types of activities each subject performed.

 Feature Selection
 =================